 We devote the final part of our paper to within-firm capital reallocation, a key feature of internal capital markets.
-A considerable body of research points out that internal capital markets can be more or less efficient in allocating capital than external capital markets (see the literature surveys Stein, 2003 and Gertner and Scharfstein, 2013), but the measurement of capital reallocation activities with accounting data generally represents an empirical challenge (see Maksimovic and Philips, 2007 and 2013).
-Our survey aims to circumvent some of the obstacles encountered in previous studies by providing direct evidence of the reallocation of capital in internal capital markets.
+A considerable body of research points out that internal capital markets can be more or less efficient in allocating capital than external capital markets (see the literature surveys Stein, 2003 and Gertner and Scharfstein, 2013), but the measurement of capital reallocation activities with accounting data generally represents an empirical challenge (see Maksimovic and Philips, 2007 and 2013).27 Our survey aims to circumvent these measurement issues by asking decision-makers directly about the reallocation of capital in internal capital markets.
 Our main area of interest is the study of "corporate socialism," the much-discussed hypothesis of a potential bias in capital allocation in internal capital markets (Scharfstein and Stein, 2000; Rajan, Servaes and Zingales, 2000; Matvos and Seru, 2014).
 We analyze the prevalence of possible distortions in capital allocation and the importance of several alternative hypotheses that aim to explain such firm policies.